kovidgoyal/kitty/docs/kittens/hints.rst

 Hints
 ==========

-|kitty| has a *hints mode* to select and act on arbitrary text snippets currently
+|kitty| has a *hints mode* to select and act on arbitrary text snippets
-visible on the screen.
-For example, you can press :sc:`open_url` to choose any URL visible on the screen and then open it using your system browser.
+currently visible on the screen.
+For example, you can press :sc:`open_url` to choose any URL visible on the screen and then open it using your default web browser.

 .. figure:: ../screenshots/hints_mode.png